Skip to main content

 Experience the vineyards of Niagara

 Romantic and fabled, Niagara FallsExternal Link Title is known for its 13-story-high landmark cascade, a huge draw since 1846.
 Equally compelling (and more delicious), are the orchards, vineyards, and fields surrounding the falls that produce some of the country's best wines, including world-famous Icewine.
-On the U.S.-Canada border between New York and Ontario, good wine is just a short drive from Toronto.
+On the U.S.-Canada border between New York and Ontario, good wine is just a short drive from Toronto but worth a stay for a day or two, making Niagara Falls your home base for the journey.

 To start things off, get your bearings with this list of Niagara wineriesExternal Link Title and wine route Planner.
-From boutique to big name, there are 140 wineries in the area, including 60 that specialize in Icewine, on the fertile Niagara PeninsulaExternal Link Title.
-Then check out some of the following wineries and vino-focused experiences in and around Niagara Falls, Prince Edward County, and Niagara-on-the-Lake.
+From boutique to big name, there are over 100 wineries in the area, including 60 that specialize in Icewine, on the fertile Niagara PeninsulaExternal Link Title.
+Then check out some of the following wineries and vino-focused experiences in and around Niagara Falls, the Niagara Escarpment, and Niagara-on-the-Lake.

 Do a Niagara wine tour